Chocolate Chip Pecan Cookies contain two types of chocolate and crunchy pecans to create the best chocolate chip cookies you've ever tasted!

 3 - Combine flour, cornstarch, baking soda and salt in a separate bowl.
 Gradually add flour mixture to wet ingredients in mixing bowl and blend slowly on low speed until the flour can no longer be seen.

 6 - Transfer cookies to a wire rack and cool at least 5 minutes before serving.
+Sprinkle with sea salt if desired.

-Just before popping them into the oven, press several chocolate chips or chunks into the top of each cookie dough ball.
+Just before popping them into the oven, press several chocolate chips or chunks into the top of each dough ball.
 The other chips will melt into the cookie, but the ones on top will keep their shape.

 - Measure the ingredients properly.